Service-Learning Mini Grants

 - Disseminate best practices to the greater college community with the intention that high-impact practices be widely adopted.

 Designed and redesigned courses must include a significant service-learning or community-based learning component in order to be considered for a mini-grant.
-Grant-funded courses must be taught for one semester during the Fall 2018 or Spring 2019 semesters.
+Grant-funded courses must be taught for one semester during the Spring 2021 semester.
 Grant recipients must provide a detailed plan for their course before delivering the course, and generate a detailed report assessing and evaluating the course after delivering the course.

 In return, grant recipients will receive the following resources in support of their efforts:

 - One-on-one course design and instructional advising from consultants with expertise in the pedagogy and practice of service-learning

-- Training and development opportunities related to the course (re)design grant, for example teaching techniques or service-learning basics
+- Training and development opportunities related to the course (re)design grant, for example teaching techniques or service-learning basics, as part of faculty learning community

 - Support in locating a suitable community partner for your course if needed